 The Full switch to carbon fuels

 The most-significant reductions come with a fuel switch to low Sulphur content.
-More than 90,000 ships account for the burning of nearly 2bn barrels of the heaviest fuel oil, made from the dirtiest dregs of barrel.
+More than 90,000 ships account for the burning of nearly 2bn barrels of the heaviest fuel oil, made from the dirtiest dregs of the barrel.
 By 2020, vessels must transition to use fuel with a Sulphur content of not more than 0.5%, compared to the current limit of 3.5% – known as the 2020 Sulphur Cap.
 It is as easy as the International Maritime Organization (IMO) says: “Simply put, limiting sulphur oxides [SOx] emissions from ships reduces air pollution and results in a cleaner environment.”

-Empty container moves
+Empty container repositioning

 Did you know that every third container is being moved empty?
 Equipment owners reposition their empty containers mainly due to trade imbalances and operational inefficiencies.
 Hence, a solution that helps avoid empty container moves could save up to 30% of pollution caused by cargo ships.

-Avoid empty container moves
+Reduce shipping emissions and avoid empty container moves

-The hottest debate of this measures is undoubtedly the choice of fuel burned on the ships themselves.
-The industry is on a pivotal point with regards to reducing emissions with the climate change on the agenda.
+The hottest debate of these measures is undoubtedly the choice of fuel burned on the ships themselves.
+The industry is on a pivotal point with regards to reducing emissions with climate change on the agenda.
 How bad is pollution in shipping?
 We’d say pretty bad!
 Ship pollution causes about 14 million cases of childhood asthma and 400,000 premature deaths per year.

 At Container xChange, we think there is not only one solution and believe that every small contribution towards a more sustainable and environmentally friendly shipping industry is a good one.
 Our own mission is to avoid empty container moves and reduce the amount of greenhouse gas emissions (GHG) by a lot.
 Our online platform does not change trade imbalances, but we can reduce operational inefficiencies across company borders.
 More than 300 container owners and users save money on xChange and contribute to a better future of shipping.
-Please reach out to us if you have idle containers that need to be repositioned and help us reduce the pollution in our industry.
+Please reach out to us if you have idle containers that need to be repositioned and help us reduce pollution in our industry.